EndeavorBio/ErrorX-Viewer/README.md

 See the [documentation page](https://endeavorbio.com/2019/02/01/documentation/) for more information on how to set up error correction.

 Copyright (c) 2019-2020, Alex Sevy.
-All Rights Reserved
+All Rights Reserved.
+For commercial inquiries contact us at alex@endeavorbio.com.